GeoPyTool/GeoPyTool/docs/3 Installation.md

 Category: Doc
 Tags: Doc,English,Chinese

-## Installation
+# Installation, Easy Way

 GeoPyTool can be used as a module inside Python, and can also run as a standalone application.

-## Standalone Application
+## Standalone Application （Recommended！）

-Packed up executable files are temporarily only provided for Windows and MacOS platform.
+Packed up executable files are provided for Windows and MacOS platform.

-[Click here to get Download links.](https://github.com/GeoPyTool/GeoPyTool/blob/master/Download.md)
+[Click here to get Download links.](https://github.com/GeoPyTool/GeoPyTool/blob/master/Download.md) Unzip the zip and keep all components there.
+Make sure that the whole unzipped folder is under an English path.

 ### Mac APP